bcosm/2024_election_prediction_market_microstructure_analysis/readme.md

+## Data & Code Availability

+All CSV data files and supporting code used in this analysis, as well as the paper in .pdf format, are publicly available in the [currently open repository.](https://github.com/bcosm/2024_election_prediction_market_microstructure_analysis)

 # Trader Behavior and Market Dynamics in the 2024 U.S. Election Prediction Markets: An Analysis of Retail and Institutional Impact on Kalshi

 **Author:** Baz Cosmopoulos